sinhongCheuk/GREAT-triangle-counting/README.md

 ## Compilation and Running
 ### Compilation
-Download the provided `.jar` files, and then use the command:
+Download the provided `.jar` files, and then use the command below to compile:

 ```bash
 javac -cp .:<your_path_to_fastutil.jar> *.java